Skip to content

 What is included in executive coaching fees?

 Fees typically include private 60-minute sessions, pre-session preparation, post-session action plans, and email support between sessions.
 Higher-tier engagements include leadership assessments, 360-degree feedback, written development plans, and progress reviews.
-See our pricing page for exactly what each Stratos tier includes.
+See our pricing page for exactly what each Stratos tier includes, or read our deeper breakdown of how executive coaching fees are structured.

 How much does C-suite coaching cost?